python/cpython/Doc/library/profile.rst

 .. function:: runctx(command, globals, locals, filename=None, sort=-1)

-   This function is similar to :func:`run`, with added arguments to supply the globals and locals dictionaries for the *command* string.
+   This function is similar to :func:`run`, with added arguments to supply the globals and locals mappings for the *command* string.
 This routine executes::

       exec(command, globals, locals)